bal-sm/repo-for-learning/systems/programming/python_django/views—the-right-way/README.md

   - but this is clunky — we’ll have to pass these parameters that it doesn’t care about,
     - just so that it can pass them on to somewhere else.
     - Plus it is unnecessary.

+Mine, maintenance:
+> masukin geura code butut nya kayak gimana

+Lanjut [202408041752.3]:
+>
+> 5. Instead, what we do is make `special_offer_detail` provide an adaptor function, `special_product_search_adaptor`
+>    - that matches the signature that `display_product_list` expects for `searcher`.
+>    - Inside the adaptor function, we’ll call the `special_product_search` function the way it needs to be called.
+>    - While we’re at it, we can do our additional requirements too.

 ...